-- Under this consent, the Applicant is required to rehabilitate the site and perform additional undertakings to the satisfaction of both the Secretary and DRE.
+- Under this consent, the Applicant is required to rehabilitate the site and perform additional undertakings to the satisfaction of both the Planning Secretary and the Resources Regulator.
 Consequently, this consent will continue to apply in all other respects other than the right to conduct mining operations until the rehabilitation of the site and these additional undertakings have been carried out satisfactorily. - Re-handling/reshaping of previously emplaced overburden is not subject to this condition.